ospalh/anki-addons/_posts/2016-03-11-Download_audio.md

 Manual audio mode opens a dialog showing all fields where files can be downloaded.
 The texts, as well as the language to use, can be changed before the request is send.

+You can also use “Ctrl+t” to open the dialog.
+The “q” and “t” keys are used by the [Dvorak keys](Dvorak_keys.html) add-on, too.
+When both are installed, the download shortcuts will not work, and a “hard” or “good” reply will be recorded.

 <span  class="clear" />
 <figure>